-Sara Ali Khan Reacts To The Fan Who Got Too Close: Wins The Internet!
+Sara Ali Khan Reacts To Fan Who Got Too Close: Wins The Internet!

 A post shared by Viral Bhayani (@viralbhayani) on

-The netizens are heaping praises on Sara Ali Khan for her patience and dignified behaviour.
-The actress, who has already earned a huge fan following with her excellent performances and witty interviews, has once again won the hearts of the netizens with her interaction with the fans.
+Netizens are heaping praises on Sara Ali Khan for her patience and dignified behaviour.
+The actress, who has already earned a huge fan-following with her excellent performances and witty interviews, has once again won the hearts of the internet audience with her interaction with fans.

-Sara Ali Khan, who is currently busy with her highly-anticipated upcoming project Coolie No.1, has been enjoying her schedule break in New York with her girl gang.
+Sara Ali Khan, who is currently busy with her highly anticipated upcoming project Coolie No 1, has been enjoying her schedule break in New York with her girl gang.
 The actress is expected to kickstart the second schedule of the Varun Dhawan starrer, very soon.
-Coolie.
-No 1, which is a remake of the 1995-released Govinda-Karishma Kapoor starrer of the same name, is expected to hit the theatres on May 1, 2020, International Labour Day.
+Coolie No 1, which is a remake of the 1995-released Govinda-Karishma Kapoor starrer of the same name, is expected to hit the theatres on May 1, 2020, International Labour Day.

 Also Read: